Synchrotron radiation: Interstellar and intergalactic media

 Much of what is known about the magnetic environment of the interstellar medium and intergalactic medium is derived from observations of synchrotron radiation.
 Cosmic ray electrons moving through the medium interact with relativistic plasma and emit synchrotron radiation which is detected on Earth.
 The properties of the radiation allow astronomers to make inferences about the magnetic field strength and orientation in these regions.
 However, accurate calculations of field strength cannot be made without knowing the relativistic electron density.

+In supernovae

+When a star explodes in a supernova, the fastest ejecta move at semi-relativistic speeds approximately 10% the speed of light.
+This blast wave gyrates electrons in ambient magnetic fields and generates synchrotron emission, revealing the radius of the blast wave at the location of the emission.
+Synchrotron emission can also reveal the strength of the magnetic field at the front of the shock wave, as well as the circumstellar density it encounters, but strongly depends on the choice of energy partition between the magnetic field, proton kinetic energy, and electron kinetic energy.
+Radio synchrotron emission has allowed astronomers to shed light on mass loss and stellar winds that occur just prior to stellar death.